joshgoetz/Visual_Conjoints/README.md

     14. Manually upload the processed profile pngs to Qualtrics library (Do this by hand) <br/>
     15. Run a scraper in R to get all of the links to the profile pngs in the Qualtrics Library ("Scraping Qualtrics.qmd") <br/>
     16. Format JavaScript code in R using the created_profiles.csv file and the profile png links ("Scraping Qualtrics.qmd") <br/>
-    17. Write JavaScript code that randomizes which profiles are shown in Qualtrics (Do this by hand - mostly this can be copied from the R script output) <br/>
+    17. Write JavaScript code that randomizes which profiles are shown in Qualtrics (Copy the output from the "Scraping Qualtrics.qmd" file into the provided "JavaScript Qualtrics" code) <br/>
-    18. Ensure forced difference on relevant attributed, if desired (For example, I wanted to force difference on religion) (Do this by hand) <br/>
+    18. Modify JavaScript code as desired (e.g. you may want to force a difference on a relevant attribute) (Do this by hand) <br/>
     19. Ensure that embedded data is set and viewable in Qualtrics output data (Do this by hand) <br/>
-    20. Download the output of the Qualtrics survey into R (Do this by hand) <br/>
+    20. Download the output of the Qualtrics survey (Do this by hand) <br/>
-    21. Manipulate the data to get it in the correct format for each analysis (R) <br/>
+    21. Manipulate the data to get it in the correct format for each analysis, and analyze the data (in R, Python, or whatever language you are most comfortable with!) <br/>
-    22. Analyze data in R. (R) <br/>

 I'd like to thank the following people for their advice which was helpful in the process of creating this method: Salma Mousa, Chris Tausanovitch, and Jeff Lewis.
-My JavaScript code is based on a template written by Clayton Becker, who I would also like to thank.
+I'd also like to thank Clayton Becker, who provided a template which the "JavaScript Qualtrics" file is based on.